arangodb/docs/3.6/highlights.md

-- [**Satellite Collections**](satellites.html): Faster join operations when working with sharded datasets by synchronously replicating selected collections to all database servers in a cluster, so that joins can be executed locally.
+- [**Satellite Collections**](satellites.html): Faster join operations when working with sharded datasets by synchronously replicating selected collections to all DB-Servers in a cluster, so that joins can be executed locally.

 Also see [What's New in 3.2](release-notes-new-features32.html).